 6.4 Challenge Tour and Development Tour Events and the World Youth Championship are played under the same rules and regulations as ProTour Events where not otherwise specified in this section.

 Registration and start times for Challenge and Development Tour Events will be advertised in advance of each Event on pdc.tv as they may vary due to entry levels or logistical reasons.

-6.6 Challenge Tour and Development Tour Events are drawn as an open draw with no seedings or exemptions.
+6.6 Challenge Tour and Development Tour Events are played with an open draw with no seedings or exemptions.
 There are generally two Events per day, however this is subject to change.

-The World Youth Championship Last 64 will include eight seeds, being any player who has qualified for the Event by virtue of their main Order of Merit position seeded in main Order of Merit order and then the top (up to) eight ranked participating players from the final 2018 Development Tour Order of Merit, and will play down to a final.
-The final will then be scheduled during a PDC Premier or Invitational Event at a later date (expected to be at the 2018 Players Championship Finals).
+The World Youth Championship Last 96 will include 32 seeds, being based on the Main Order of Merit with the remaining positions based on the final 2020 Development Order of Merit, and will be played down to a Final.
+The Final will then be scheduled during a PDC Premier or Invitational Event at a later date (expected to be at the 2021 Players Championship Finals).